rblogan78/AI-in-Games/Machine Intel HiPhi Report.md

 ## 1960 ##
 ## 1970 ##

 * Atari release Pong in 1972, a table tennis simulator that could be played between two people, but ore importantly, with a computer controller opponent.
-The core intelligence was established using discrete logic
+The core intelligence was established using discrete logic, and hence was "hardcoded" into the game.

 > If the Al player simply stopped tracking the ball every eight frames [due to a skip in
 > adjusting its vertical position every eight frames], it would be hopelessly